Korons/reddit_image_archiver/README.md

 WARNING: I have not tested this at all.
 But if you have please send me a message say if this works or not

+###Why are some CBRs massive?

+As far as I can tell this is a issue with the images not with the program.